- Where can I find the FLC's hours?

 For more information about FactSet’s certification program, check out our Quick Start Guide for this database.

-The FLC Student Assistants are available to get you started on Bloomberg or help with basic research
+The IMI Reference and Research Specialist is available to get you started on Bloomberg or help with basic research.
+If you have questions, please contact firstname.lastname@example.org.

 For more complex questions, Bloomberg offers extensive online help, as well as a Live Help tool where a Bloomberg staff member will respond with any questions you may have within one business day.